-Figure 3.3.
-Demonstration of phase difference between antennas.
+Figure 3.7.
+Demonstration of phase difference between antennae.

-Chapter 4 Proposed final system
+Chapter 4 Proposition of the final system

-Construction of a final system which is supposed to be employed for real radioastronomy observations will be described.
-This chapter is mainly a theoretical analysis of data handling systems.
-Realization of these ideas might be possible as a part of our future development after we fully evaluate and test the current trial design.
+The construction of a final system, that is supposed to be employed for real radioastronomy observations will be described in this chapter.
+It is mainly a theoretical analysis of the data handling systems.
+Realization of the described ideas might be possible as a part of our future development after we fully evaluate and test the current trial design.